shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 1. Optimization Model (first stage)

+2. Decision Variables
-Decision variables are defined: u, a continuous variable representing the capacities of the flows.
-2. Constraints:
+   are defined: u, a continuous variable representing the capacities of the flows

+3. Constraints

 Upper bounds for the decision variables, u, are defined based on certain conditions such as the process order and feasible flows.
 Constraints cons_a2, cons_a3, and cons_a4 are formulated, defining the relationships between incoming and outgoing flows and ensuring the flow quantities match specified amounts.
 There's an additional penalty mechanism implemented, aiming to penalize non-negative values in u, although this part of the code is commented out.

-3. Objective Function:
+3. Objective Function

 The objective of the optimization model is to minimize the sum of all capacities (u).
 Solving the Problem: